Kuching: Demography

-The terms "Kuchingite" have been used to describe the people of Kuching, although it is not official.
+The term "Kuchingite" has been used to describe the people of Kuching, although it is not official.
 However, the simplest way to call the people of Kuching is only by "orang Kuching", which means "people of Kuching" in English.

 Ethnicity

-In early 2022, Department of Statistics Malaysia (DoSM) reports that Kuching has a total population of 402,738.
-The city population (North Kuching, South Kuching, and Padawan) consists of Malays (146,067), Chinese (138,620), Iban (82,743), Bidayuh (20,065), Non-Malaysian citizens (5,048), other Sarawak Bumiputras (Orang Ulu) (4,076), Melanau (1,840), Indian (3,257) and others (1,022).
-The Chinese are made up of Hokkien in the city areas and Hakka in the suburbs mainly.
-Other Chinese subgroups consist of Foochow, Hainanese, Teochew, Cantonese, and Henghua.
+In a recent survey by Department of Statistics Malaysia (DoSM) in 2023, the survey reported that Kuching had a total population of 613,522.
+This including overall population in both Kuching areas (North Kuching, South Kuching, and Padawan) consists primarily of Malays (208,154), Chinese (219,882), Iban (152,897), Bidayuh (48,635), non-Malaysian citizens (5,602), other Sarawak Bumiputras (Orang Ulu) (931), Melanau (6,870) and Indian (10,879).
+The Chinese are made up of Hokkien, mainly in the urban areas and in the suburbs.
+Other Chinese subgroups consist of Foochow, Hainanese, Teochew, Cantonese, Hakka and Henghua.

-The Iban, Bidayuh, Dayak and Orang Ulu are mainly Christians, with some practising Animism, while the Chinese practise either Buddhism, Taoism or Christianity while the most of the Malays and Melanau are Muslim.
-A number of Hindus, Sikhs and a small number of secularists also exist around the city.
+Many community from Iban, Bidayuh, and Orang Ulu are mainly Christians (while some people still practising Animism).
+Meanwhile Chinese also practise either Buddhism, Taoism or Christianity.
+Most of the Malays and Melanau are Muslim in Kuching District.
+There is also some community from Hindus and Sikhs, although their population is really fewer.

-There is a sizeable number of non-citizens, who mostly come from the bordering Indonesian region of Kalimantan, most of whom are migrant workers.
-Since the British period, a small population of South Asian especially Pakistanis have exist around the city by running their business mainly in selling clothes and spices.
-Other migrants who came during the time included Bugis from the Dutch East Indies and other races from the neighbour Dutch Borneo.
-Interracial marriages among those of different ethnic backgrounds are common in Kuching, and the city itself is a home to 30 different ethnic groups.
+There is a size-able population of non-citizens, who mostly come from the bordering Indonesian region of Kalimantan, most of whom are migrant workers.
+Since the British period, a small population of South Asians—notably, Pakistanis—have lived in the city, their livelihoods primarily the selling of clothing and spices.
+Other migrants who came during the British era included Bugis from the Dutch East Indies, and other peoples from neighbouring Dutch Borneo.
+Being a diverse, "melting-pot" city, interracial marriages (among those of different ethnic backgrounds) are common in Kuching, and the city itself is home to over 30 distinct ethnic groups.

 Languages

-Beside being the capital city of Sarawak, Kuching became a business and cultural centre for the Malays of Sarawak.
-The dialect of Malay spoken in Kuching is known as Bahasa Sarawak (Sarawakian Malay Language), which is a subset of the Malay language.
-The dialect used in Kuching is a little different from the dialect used in Miri.
-Since the second largest population in the city is made up of Han Chinese, the Chinese language is also commonly used, particularly Hokkien, Hakka, and Mandarin Chinese.
+Besides being the capital city of Sarawak, Kuching is a business hub and cultural centre for the Malay populace.
+The dialect of Malay spoken in Kuching is known as Bahasa Sarawak (Sarawakian Malay Language), a subset of the Malay language.
+The local dialect in Kuching is different from that spoken or heard in Miri.
+Since the second-largest population in Kuching is made up of Han Chinese, the Chinese language is also commonly spoken, particularly Hokkien and Mandarin.
 Almost all residents are able to speak English.
-A number of special private schools that teach English for expatriate children can be found through the city.
+A number of speciality and private schools provide English as a medium of instruction (primarily for wealthy and/or expatriate children), among other foreign language courses which can be found through the city.